 Find out more: jug blender reviews – find out which models our Which? experts rated highest

-If you own or manage your own business, it's worth signing up with a wholesale retailer or membership club such as Costco, which has 28 warehouses in the UK.
+If you own or manage your own business, it's worth signing up with a wholesale retailer or membership club such as Costco, which has warehouses across the UK.

 Make the most of your fridge and freezer.
 Freezing leftovers instead of binning them will save you money and time, as you've got an instant meal for a day when you don't fancy cooking.
 And storing food properly in your fridge will give it a longer shelf-life.